schilken/file_open_handler/README.md

 ```

-Get the filepath the Flutter app was opened with like this:
+In your app get the filepath the Flutter app was opened with like this:

 ```dart
 import 'package:protocol_handler/file_open_handler.dart';